-Compartment syndrome is a condition in which there is a buildup of pressure inside a muscle compartment.
-A muscle compartment consists of muscle tissue, blood vessels, and nerves which are all enclosed in fascia, a sheet of connective tissue around muscles which stabilizes, surrounds, and separates the muscle.
-Since fascia is not flexible and does not expand, pressure inside the compartment can cause injury to the muscles, blood vessels, and nerves which are part of the group.
-Pressure in the compartment can come in the form of bleeding or swelling.
-The pressure can cut off blood supply to the muscles, endangering the affected limb.
-Muscle compartments most commonly affected are in the legs and arms.
+Compartment syndrome is a condition resulting from a buildup of pressure inside a muscle compartment: the tissue, blood vessels, and nerves enclosed in the fascia.
+Since fascia—sheets of connective tissue around muscles that stabilize, surround, and separate the muscle— is not flexible and does not expand, pressure from bleeding or swelling inside the compartment can cause injury to any of the components.
+The pressure can cut off the blood supply to the muscles, endangering the affected limb.

-Aside from fracture, other injuries that can lead to acute compartment syndrome include:
+Aside from fractures, other injuries that can lead to acute compartment syndrome include:

 The nature of this condition is sudden and intense, as are the symptoms.
 This condition is considered a medical emergency and must be treated immediately with surgery.
 Left untreated, it can result in nerve damage or amputation.